• Skip to main content

 • Use a vinegar rinse to clean your blueberries.
 Clean berries make great jam.
 So, I always recommend cleaning your blueberries in a vinegar solution.
 Simply soak the blueberries in a 4:1 water to vinegar solution for 20 minutes, then rinse under cold, running water.
 This will help remove any pesticides and dirt hiding on your fruit.

-Room Temperature: Unopened, this jam is shelf-stable for 12-18 months.
+If you water bath canned your blueberry jam, an unopened jar should remain shelf-stable for 12-18 months.
 Jars should be kept in a cool, dry, dark place.
-Don’t forget to label your jars with the date the jam was canned!
+Donโ€™t forget to label your jars with the date the jam was canned!

 Frequently Asked Questions